-The Geologic Information Center publishes and delivers Division-generated geologic information to the public and maintains and improves public access to Alaska's geologic and earth science information.
+The Geologic Information Center (GIC) publishes and delivers Division-generated geologic information to the public and maintains and improves public access to Alaska's geologic and earth science information.
 Advances in computer technology have resulted in faster preparation of maps and reports and a wider awareness of DGGS's available Alaska geologic resources.
 This section designs, implements, maintains, and improves a database for the Division's digital and map-based geological, geophysical, and geochemical data; a database for the Division's physical samples; interactive maps; and websites for the Division and the Alaska Seismic Hazards Safety Commission.
+Read more about the GIC's role at DGGS.

 Tom is the division's resident personal computer medic.
 He has a knack for successfully diagnosing and treating a multitude of symptoms-from the "blue screen of death" to corrupt drivers to obscure settings in Windows and Outlook.
 He's charged with retiring equipment that can no longer keep up, and setting up all new computer hardware.